Available in Classic and VPC

 You can set options or view details in the bucket management menu.
 To manage buckets:

-- View the bucket details, bucket versioning, lifecycle management, and encryption management status.
+- View the bucket details, bucket version management, lifecycle management, and encryption management status.

 | Component | Description |